When To Use Bullet Points In A Cover Letter

 A client asked me when she should use bullet points in a cover letter.
 Or more precisely IF she should use them at all.
 She knew that I have a post about how to write a cover letter where I mention using bullet points.

 Yet she was advised by someone at a university career office that she should never use them.
 Others say always use them.
 So what's the answer?

 Pros and cons of using bullet points in a cover letter

 In this time of multitudinous job applicants for each job, coupled with shorter reader attention spans, I usually recommend bullet points for a cover letter.
 It does a nice job of getting them to notice the points you want them to notice.

-But of course there are also times, such as when you're a applying for a job requiring strong writing skills or higher-level communication abilities or in the case of an academic career, where you might be better off without them.
-So let's take a closer look at the pros and cons to help you decide whether they make sense for you:
+But of course there are also times, such as when you're applying for a job requiring strong writing skills or higher-level communication abilities or in the case of an academic career, where you might be better off without them.
+So let's take a closer look at the pros and cons to help you decide whether they make sense for you.

 What bullet points can accomplish for you

 - They quickly focus the reader's attention on key elements you want them to remember